dpoloniajr/dpoloniajr.github.io/_pages/enhancementtwo.md

 ---
 permalink: /enhancementtwo/
-title: "Enhancement Two"
+title: "Enhancement Two: Algorithm and Data Structures"
 modified: 2024-02-23
 ---

-## Algorithm and Data Structures
 ## eBid Monthly Sales Structure Enhancement

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.